bahamat/basic-deb/README.md

 This is intended to help in creating *very* basic Debian packages.
 It's only for a package where you're simply copying files into place, but want to use a `.deb`.

-If you want to compile something this, there are other better places to start.
+If you want to compile something, there are other better places to start.

-## Using this framework

-What gets installed is controlled by the `Makefile`.

-    SRC_DIR=etc usr

- ...will install to this path on the target system.

-    INSTALL_DIR=/

-Example:

-    SRC_DIR=foo
-    INSTALL_DIR=/var/www

-This will be installed to /var/www/foo
+## Getting Started

+* Run `mkdir src`.
+* Place files into `src` as though it were the root directory.

+### Package Metadata (Required)

+To create the `changelog` run:

+    debchange --create

+Fill in the information about the package and save it.

+Then edit the following files to describe your package.

+* `debian/control` contains all package metadata.
+* `debian/copyright` contains licensing information.

+### Scripts (Optional)

+Edit these scripts to perform actions at install and uninstall time.

+* `debian/preinst` runs before package installation.
+* `debian/postinst` runs after package installation.
+* `debian/prerm` runs before package removal.
+* `debian/postrm` runs after package removal.

 ## Building

-1. Use `debchange` to edit the `changelog`.
+1. Run `debchange -i` to update the `changelog` after each change.
-2. Run `fakeroot debian/rules binary`
+2. Run `fakeroot debian/rules binary` to build your `.deb`.